matthewcarbone/Bootcamp/README.md

 9. [Introduction to transformer-based architectures](https://github.com/matthewcarbone/Bootcamp/tree/master/Modules/09_Transformer-based_Architectures)

 # 💲 Funding Acknowledgement

+> [!NOTE]
+> This was originally created as a 2-week AI/ML bootcamp for the Rising STEM Scholars program.

 The development of this content is partly supported by the Brookhaven National Laboratory Center for Computing Sciences Education and Support (CCSES), and by Brookhaven National Laboratory under Contract No. DE-SC0012704.